JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

 * Region and zone
 * Managed or unmanaged group
 * Scaling or no scaling
-* Preemptible or non-preemptible instance
+* Preemptible or non-preemptible VM instance

 `Managed instance groups` are intended to support stateless applications that aren't dependent on the specific state of the underlying VM instances to run.
 This allows for features like autoscaling.

-An `unmanaged instance group` are collections of instances that are not necessarily identical and do not share a common instance template.
+An `unmanaged instance group` are collections of VM instances that are not necessarily identical and do not share a common instance template.

-Scaling can be set to scale your instances as you hit certain thresholds.
+Scaling can be set to scale your VM instances as you hit certain thresholds.

-A `preemptible instance` means that google could shut down the instance as its shifting its HW resources around.
+A `preemptible instance` means that google could shut down the VM instance as its shifting its HW resources around.
 It could fail at any moment.
 These are a lot cheaper to use.